 If you have not updated your policy recently, or if you are providing a standard car allowance amount for all employees regardless of territory costs or size, it is probably contributing to your retention problems.
 There's a good chance you have many employees with unmet driving costs.

-Our 2019 survey found that 67% of mobile employees rated their car allowance or reimbursement amount as very important to their decisions about employment.
-At the same time, 63% of companies that responded were paying less than $600/month.
-After taxes, that amount could be $400 or less, leaving employees looking for a job with better benefits.
+Our annual survey found that 79% of mobile employees rated their car allowance or reimbursement amount as very important to their decisions about employment.
+At the same time, 60% of companies that responded were paying less than $600/month.
+After taxes, that amount could be $400 or less.

 What a car allowance covers after taxes

 Under IRS guidelines, a standard monthly car allowance should be taxed.
-These taxes can reduce a typical car allowance by 30-40%.
-An amount that seems suitable to cover business use of a personal vehicle might significantly fall short after taxes.
+These taxes can reduce a car allowance by 30-40%.
+An amount that seems suitable to cover business use might significantly fall short after taxes.
 A $700 monthly allowance suddenly becomes worth less than $500, which won't cut it for a driver in an expensive part of the country.

 Employees know that other organizations pay non-taxable plans like mileage reimbursements or fixed and variable rate car allowances, and they may look for work at a competitor who actually reimburses their expenses rather than just handing out an allowance that is taxed.